-In win for Trump, Nebraska approves Keystone XL pipeline route
+Nebraska clears path for Keystone XL pipeline, in boost for Trump

 Just days ago, TransCanada’s existing Keystone system spilled 5,000 barrels in South Dakota and pipeline opponents said the spill highlighted the risks posed by the proposed XL expansion.

-The company said last week’s spill was contained and being cleaned up.

-The project could be a boon for Canada, which has struggled to bring its vast oil reserves to market.
-But there are questions about demand for the pipeline after a surge in drilling activity in the United States.
+If built, the pipeline could be a boon for Western Canadian oil companies, which have struggled for decades to bring their vast reserves to market.
+But the project would fall short of Canada’s ambition to build a pipeline to a Canadian deepwater port, allowing it to tap into the global market.

+“This is a very low on the totem pole achievement,” said Rafi Tahmazian, a portfolio manager at Canoe Financial in Calgary.
+“What we as a Canadian industry and a Canadian economy need is diversification to other parts of the world.”

+There are also questions about demand for the pipeline after a surge in U.S. drilling activity.

-“Considering the growth of oil output in the U.S. ... the economics of importing the heavy crude from Canada is not fully justified,” said Chirag Rathi, director at business consultancy Frost and Sullivan in Texas.
+“Considering the growth of oil output in the U.S. ... the economics of importing the heavy crude from Canada are not fully justified,” said Chirag Rathi, director at business consultancy Frost and Sullivan in Texas.

 TransCanada has said it has received adequate support to make the pipeline viable.
 But it has yet to announce results of its open season to gauge interest among shippers, which closed at the end of October.

-Zachary Rogers, refining and oil markets research analyst at Wood Mackenzie, said if the line is built the biggest winners will likely be Alberta’s oil companies, which have been struggling for years to expand their markets.

-“Assuming Keystone XL gets built, the biggest winners will likely be West Canadian producers,” he said.

-Reporting by Kevin O'Hanlon and Valerie Volcovici; additional reporting by Nia Williams and Ethan Lou in Calgary; Writing by Richard Valdmanis; editing by Grant McCool
+Reporting by Kevin O'Hanlon in Lincoln, Neb., and Valerie Volcovici in Washington; Additional reporting by Nia Williams and Ethan Lou in Calgary; Writing by Richard Valdmanis; Editing by Grant McCool and Matthew Lewis